 While in Oakland this week, I visited Blue Bottle.
-This coffee roaster focuses on the highest quality beans and brewing process.
-They even have a workshop at the store where they tweak and fix coffee makers.
+This coffee roaster focuses on the highest-quality beans and brewing process.
+The store even has an on-site workshop to tweak and fix coffee makers.

 Blue Bottle started as one guy at a farmer’s market.
 He was focused on a narrowcast to the pickiest, most nuanced coffee drinkers.